 Please enable JavaScript to view this site.

-Default values for parameters come in different shapes.
-The most basic form is that the default value is defined directly on the parameter, and the value is set immediately on creation of a configuration.
-Another form of default values are those that are set as a consequence of another parameter's value and these default values are set up using template rules.
+Default values for parameters come in different forms.
+The most basic form is a default value defined directly on the parameter, which is set immediately upon creating a configuration.
+Another form includes default values that are set as a consequence of another parameter's value; these default values are configured using assignment rules.

-A higher level of complexity are default values that are calculated.
-The triggers and calculations are set up using template expression rules and these often use parameters on a hidden tab to discover when any of the driving parameters have changed.
+A higher level of complexity involves default values that are calculated.
+The triggers and calculations for these are configured using assignment expression rules, which often utilize parameters on a hidden tab to detect when any of the driving parameters have changed.

 Example

 Imagine that you are a manufacturer of elevators.
-For building of the elevator shaft you must know the distance between each landing (floor).
-Often this value can be calculated as the distance between the bottom and the top floor divided by the number of floors minus one.
-But the user must be able to fine tune the distances if needed.
+To construct the elevator shaft, you must know the distance between each landing (floor).
+Often, this value can be calculated as the total distance between the bottom and top floors, divided by the number of floors minus one.
+However, the user must still be able to fine-tune these individual distances if needed.

 Assumptions

-The Elevator product contains a child product Landing that during configuration represents each floor that the elevator shall stop at.
+The Elevator product contains a child product, Landing, which represents each floor where the elevator stops during a configuration session.

-Landing configurations are created automatically by using dynamic instances driven by the integer parameter NumberOfLandings.
+Landing configurations are created automatically using dynamic instances driven by the integer parameter NumberOfLandings.

 The travel distance from the bottom landing to the top landing is set by the integer parameter TotalTravel.

-The values of TotalTravel and NumberOfLandings are propagated from the Elevator configuration to each Landing configurations.
+The values of TotalTravel and NumberOfLandings are propagated from the Elevator configuration to each Landing configuration.

 The travel distance up to a landing from the landing below is set by the integer parameter TravelFromPreviousLandning.

-The challenge is to calculate TravelFromPreviousLanding when TotalTravel or NumberOfLandings have changed and thereafter allow the user to change the value.
+The challenge is to calculate TravelFromPreviousLanding whenever TotalTravel or NumberOfLandings changes, while still allowing the user to manually overwrite the calculated value afterward.

 Solution

-The template expression rule is set up as below:
+The assignment expression rule is configured as follows:

 Setting name